-SECRET TIP: this tour is only 2 hours and it will take you through westminster and Buckingham Palace to see the changing of the guards.
+SECRET TIP: this tour is only 2 hours and it will take you through Westminster and Buckingham Palace to see the changing of the guards.

 Take some photos and enjoy the scenery.
 If you have a little time, go and walk down along the river for a moment.
-You can still see Big Ben, but there are less people around.
+You can still see Big Ben, but there are fewer people around.

-Across the river you can take some great photos of Westminster and Big Ben.
-Walk across the bridge if you’d like some great instagram-worthy shots.
-Don’t worry about the London Eye yet.
-We’ll stop there later.
+Across the river, you can take some great photos of Westminster and Big Ben.
+Walk across the bridge if you’d like some great Instagram-worthy shots.

 11:30 Downing Street & Trafalgar Square

 You can only spend a minute or two here, just to say you saw it, but it’s on the way to lunch so pop by to say hello to the PM.

 Keep walking on this road and you’ll pass through Trafalgar Square and see the National Gallery.
-The gallery is free to visit, if you want to pop in quick then continue walking to get lunch.
+The gallery is free to visit, if you want to pop in quickly then continue walking to get lunch.

 12:00pm Lunch in Neil’s Yard